tcusano/tcusano.github.io/index.md

 permalink: index.html
 ---
 ## This Site
 My ambition for this site is to provide useful information and tips to fellow IT collegues.
-I shall be adding more to site in due time.
+I shall be adding more to site in due course.

 ## About me in brief
 I started working in IT in 1988 and since then I have been working on many different systems.
-I have been working with Oracle databases for over 20 years and I recently moved into DEVOPS.
+I have been working with Oracle databases for over 20 years and I moved into DEVOPS over a year ago and I am really enjoying this new role as there are many new challeges and much more scripting.

 ## Experience in brief
 <table id="Experience" class="display">